 Is this template suitable for your business?

 The template contains the necessary provisions for merchants to sell consumers or businesses.

-You could operate the buyer experience entirely through an app for any device or operating system, or through both a website and an app.
+You could operate the buyer experience entirely through an app, or through both a website and an app.

 The law in this document

-This template includes provisions that allow your sellers to comply with The Sale of Goods Acts (1979 and 1994) and The Consumer Contracts (ICAC) Regulations 2013, while selling to businesses or consumers.
+We include provisions that allow your sellers to comply with The Sale of Goods Acts (1979 and 1994) and The Consumer Contracts (ICAC) Regulations 2013.

-This terms and conditions template includes provisions that cover both the relationship between the seller and the buyer and the relationship between your business and the buyer.
+The terms include those that deal both with the relationship between the seller and the buyer and with the one between your business and the buyer.

 It includes terms relating to: